JerryWu0430/Crypto-Sentiment-Analysis/README.md

-# Twitter Cryptocurrency Sentiment Analysis
+# README - Twitter Sentiment Analysis on Cryptocurrencies

-### README - Twitter Sentiment Analysis on Cryptocurrencies
+### by Jerry Wu

 ---